bjogart/fount/README.md

 # A fount of static extensions
 Fount contains types and extensions I felt where missing from the standard library.
-Find them in `fount.base.*`, or import everything with `using fount.Core`.
+Find them in `fount.core.*`, or import everything with `using fount.Core`.

 Fount is the result of me tidying up my previous utility library, [Ingot](https://github.com/BJogart/ingot).
 There is---and for the time being, will be---little in the way of documentation; I don't have that kind of spare time at the time of writing.
 Feel free to shoot me a message if you're interested though.